codewithkyle/craftcms-boilerplate/README.md

 ## Key Beliefs

--   The KISS principle (keep it stupid simple).
+-   Follow the KISS principle (keep it stupid simple)
--   Design/blocks should be deliberate and opinionated.
+-   Design/blocks should be deliberate and opinionated
--   Observe [Hicks Law](https://lawsofux.com/hicks-law) when creating blocks.
+-   Observe [Hicks Law](https://lawsofux.com/hicks-law) when creating blocks

 ## Getting Started